Have a question? New to digital magazines? Interested in our content? See our frequently asked questions below to find answers.

 Readly does not offer paper magazines.

-We’d suggest using the helpful filters that will eliminate titles you’re not interested in.
-If you cannot find AutoVolt, it’s likely because you’ve not chosen English language magazines or the Automotive category.
+We’d suggest using the helpful filters Readly supply in their apps, which should eliminate titles you’re not interested in.
+If you still can’t find Autovolt, it is likely you have either hidden “English language” magazines or the “Automotive” category.

 - To correct this, choose the small globe icon (Country and Language settings) and make sure English is chosen on the list.

 - Additionally, make sure United Kingdom is selected in the country list.

 - Click on Categories and go to Automotive.
 You should now see Autovolt amongst the listings.

 Alternatively, you should be able to find Autovolt simply by clicking the magnifying glass icon, which will allow you to search for Autovolt by name.

 For specific Readly App problems, please see Readly’s FAQ using this link here.

 Yes.
 Readly has a dedicated web browser platform that can be accessed here: https://go.readly.com/.

 Magzter – digital